axellervik/DD2480-DECIDE/README.md

 ## Statement of Contributions

 The program was written by the group members together, often in meetings involving all or most of the members.
-Several parts of the startup, such as the code and git structure, was done collectively by Linus, Axel, Klara and Ali.
-The LICs were mainly completed using pair programming, Linus and Axel did LIC0-7 and Klara and Ali did LIC8-14.
-The finishing parts were divided among the members.
+Several parts of the startup, such as the code and git structure, was done collectively.
+The LICs were mainly completed using pair programming and the finishing parts were divided among the members, see below.

+Ali: designed LIC 0-7 in collaboration with Klara, designed the logic and functions necessary to generate the PUM, documented tests.

+Axel: initialized repository and set up continuous integration, designed LIC 0-7 in collaboration with Linus, merged the functions together in DECIDE.

+Klara: created the initial issues, designed LIC 8-14 in collaboration with Ali, documented tests and created the README.

+Linus: created code skeleton, designed LIC 0-7 in collaboration with Axel, designed functions that generate CMV and FUV.

+Maegan: missed most of the project due to illness and problems with communication, helped write test for DECIDE function.

 ## Authors

+Axel Lervik
 Klara Alpsten